"Nihilistic, Hopeless Thriller"

 Overall, the movie has an average plot of a good guy being chased by bad guys.
 There’s not much more than that we understand from the story.
 The biggest turn off, of course, is the relentless violence and quiet disturbing depiction of multiple murders, not to mention the movie’s rather pointless, hopeless, postmodern ending.
 While the killings aren’t as gory as many movies, it still has its fill of blood and leaves the viewer feeling “sick” or “dirty” for being exposed to so much senseless violence.

+NO COUNTRY FOR OLD MEN begins when a Texas hunter, Llewelyn Moss, finds a truck full of heroin surrounded by dead men.
+Another dead man nearby has two million dollars in a fat briefcase.
+Moss takes the money.
+This sets off a chain reaction of catastrophic violence that not even the law, including the local sheriff, can stop.
+The main threat is a killer named Anton, who heartlessly kills nearly anyone crossing his path.
+Not knowing how he is being tracked, Moss tries to evade his pursuers and protect his wife, Carla Jean, at the same time.
 This movie has a surprisingly small amount of foul language and no graphic sex or nudity.
 Religious content is also almost left entirely out of the movie, however, except for one ironic line.
 The script contains an average plot of an average guy being chased by bad guys.
 The biggest turn off is the relentless violence and disturbing depiction of multiple murders, not to mention the movie’s nihilistic, hopeless ending.
 While the killings aren’t as gory as other movies, they still leave the viewer feeling “dirty” for being exposed to so much senseless violence.